 Some eBay sellers aren’t happy with the new announcement as eBay now plans to charge its Final Value Fee on an order’s sales tax.
 In response to seller questions, an eBay team member offered this example to help people understand the new fees.

 In situations where an order or item is cancelled or refunded, sellers will get their Final Value Fee back, but not their 30 cents order fee.
 All these charges will appear together on your monthly invoice.
-With the help of hustlegotreal you can sell online without owning any stock.
-So what’re you waiting for?
-Get started for free and make money from home.

 After setting up eBay managed payments, all existing listings will automatically be updated to tell your customers how they can pay.
 So you don’t need to worry about that.